KDE/digikam-doc/setup_application/database_settings.rst

 Database Statistics
 -------------------

 digiKam provides a unique tool to show the statistics from your collections.
-It includes count of images, videos (including individual count by image format), tags etc. this also includes the **Database Backend** (QSQLITE or QMYSQL) and the **Database Path** (where your collection is located).
+It includes count of images, videos (including individual count by image format), tags etc. this also includes the **Database Backend** (Sqlite or MariaDB) and the **Database Path** (where your collection is located).

 You can view your statistics by going to :menuselection:`Help --> Database Statistics...`.
 A dialog box like this will appear: